aurelien-riv/ariviere.github.io/_posts/2020-01-14-php-gdb-breakpoints-without-xdebug.markdown

+---
+layout: default
+title: "Debugging PHP: Set breakpoints on PHP code using a C debugger"
+date: 2020-01-14 20:30:00 +0200
+categories: [php]
+tags: [debugging, php-src, GDB]
+---

 # How to set a breakpoint on PHP without XDebug?

 What do you do when you have to debug a PHP process without a PHP debugger?
 Die and var\_dump probably... or file\_put\_contents if you want to avoid crashing the site.
-Maybe there is another solution that doesn't implies altering the site, why not using a C debugger?
+Maybe there is another solution... why not using a C debugger?

-It may seem weird at the first glance, why would you install a C debugger on your server executing PHP, in order to install PHP, why not simply install (and configure) XDebug?

-First, because I already explained how [GDB can help understanding what PHP's doing].

-Then, because a PHP debugger adds an overhead to all the processes, contrary to a C debugger which will alter the process it is connected to.

 ## Limitations
 Contrary to XDebug, these instructions don't permit (yet?) to add conditions based on variable values to your breakpoints.
 We could, but the conditions would be really complex as